Australia scales back controversial China-run mine site

 Under the new arrangement, the current NSW Liberal government has taken back 51.4 per cent of the exploration licence for A$262 million.

-"This government has determined there should be no mining on the fertile black soils of the Liverpool Plains," NSW Resources Minister Don Harwin said.
-"Any future mining activity will now be restricted to the ridge lands."
+"This government has determined there should be no mining on the fertile black soils of the Liverpool Plains," said NSW Resources Minister Don Harwin.

+"Any future mining activity will now be restricted to the ridge lands, with a commencement still subject to further management plans and the ongoing monitoring of strict conditions already in place."

+The state government said the Shenhua Watermark Coal Project, with a mine life of 30 years, would still have to comply with strict environmental conditions.

+Shenhua Australia's chairman Liu Xiang said in a statement that his firm would ensure the project "meets the highest environmental standards", adding: "The Watermark Coal Mine has been subject to unprecedented scrutiny which has demonstrated the project can be developed in an environmentally sustainable manner."

+Shenhua has not set any deadlines for the mine's development and still has to obtain federal government approval for water, biodiversity and environment plans.

-Local farmers, who have been fighting against development of the mine, said the licence buyback did not go far enough.
+Local farmers who have been fighting the development's said the licence buy-back did not go far enough.

-"If (the NSW government) was serious about protecting farmland, it would have cancelled the coal licence outright and stopped this coal mine," Mr Andrew Pursehouse, whose farmland is beside the proposed mine, said.
+"If (the NSW government) was serious about protecting farmland, it would have cancelled the coal licence outright and stopped this coal mine," said Mr Andrew Pursehouse, whose farmland is beside the proposed mine.

+"Carving out areas that Shenhua weren't going to mine won't change a thing...
+The community is fully committed to fight this coal mine going ahead no matter what this government decides."

+The state government last year also bought back another exploration licence in the Liverpool Plains issued to mining giant BHP in 2006, ending a decade-long battle with farmers.